 English is everywhere.
 For English speakers, it’s obviously useful to be able to travel to most countries in the world, and know that (especially in the cities and tourist areas) many people have mastered English as a second language, mostly for the sole purpose that it’s already so widely spoken.

-Whilst travelling I have been able to easily communicate with almost every single person I met, in English.
-I’ve even heard it used as a go between language for other nationalities, for example a French speaker conversing with a German speaker in English.
+English is even used as a go-between language for other nationalities, for example, a French speaker conversing with a German speaker in English.
 I always feel guilty about the prevalence of it, so I often talk about it with other travellers… “I feel so bad that everyone seems to learn English and we don’t learn any other languages.”
 “Don’t worry, it’s fine!
 You don’t really need to…”.

 “Reclaiming your language, and embracing your culture, is a powerful way to be yourself.”